Protecting The Rights Of Grandparents

 At the law office of Janet L. Goehle, Attorney at Law, in St. Paul, Minnesota, I protect the rights of grandparents to maintain a significant presence in their grandchildren’s lives.
 Grandparents who find themselves suddenly cut off from grandchildren should consult a lawyer to discuss the course of action that their specific situations require.
 I help grandparents when one parent of grandchildren dies, if the grandchildren’s parents get divorced, or if the grandchildren’s parents have never been married.

-Honoring My Grandparents
+My Services Honor My Grandparents

 Minnesota lawmakers have given district courts broad discretion to determine what is in the best interests of children regarding grandparents’ visitation.
 In deciding grandparenting time, one factor the court considers is the amount of personal interaction and the quality of the relationship that existed between the grandparent and the child before the petition was filed.

-As a St. Paul Grandparents’ rights attorney, my experience is that a lot can be accomplished outside of court.
+As a St. Paul grandparents’ rights attorney, my experience is that a lot can be accomplished outside of court.
 I often include these provisions in negotiated settlements that do not require court proceedings.